Posted on: May 29, 2025

 1.)
 Meet the Age Requirement

 Before applying for any bartending position, confirm that you meet all the qualifications if you want to work as a bartender in Indiana.
 The first factor is your age.
-Although you must be at least 19 years old to work in an establishment that serves alcohol, you must be at least 21 years old before you can serve drinks to customers.

 2.)
-Complete the Alcohol Training Program
+Complete an Alcohol Training Program

 3.)
 Fill out the Indiana Bartender License Application